Juvenile court: International human rights tribunals

 In the realm of international law, the prosecution of children for crimes against the state stands as a contentious and multifaceted issue, particularly concerning child soldiers.
 A proposed remedy to this complex dilemma involves the establishment of specialized juvenile courts aimed at adjudicating cases involving minors accused of international crimes.
 Notably, in regions like Sierra Leone, there exists a strong societal demand for holding perpetrators fully accountable, regardless of their age or social circumstances.

 When juveniles are referred to these specialized courts, they receive treatment imbued with a heightened sense of respect, alongside a concerted effort towards rehabilitation and reintegration, acknowledging the early age at which many child soldiers are coerced into conflict.
 The Secretary General has characterized the utilization of such tribunals as presenting a "moral dilemma".

 Child soldiers often find themselves embroiled in armed conflict due to pervasive structural or systemic threats in their environments.
 Nevertheless, they bear responsibility for perpetrating numerous violent and egregious acts.
 This dual role as both victims of oppressive regimes and perpetrators of atrocities presents a formidable challenge that the United Nations has endeavored to address, not only within Sierra Leone but also in other afflicted nations globally.

 United States

 Although the rules governing juvenile court vary significantly from state to state, the broad goal of U.S. juvenile courts is to provide a remedial or rehabilitative alternative to the adult criminal justice system.
 Although not always met, the ideal is to put a juvenile offender on the correct path to be a law-abiding adult.
+The first juvenile court case in the United States took place in Illinois on July 3, 1899, when Judge Richard S. Tuthill presided over a case in which a mother accused her eleven-year-old son of larceny; his determination was that the child should be sent to live with a grandmother rather than be committed to a penal institution.